realworldocaml/book/book/variants/README.md

 ## Catch-All Cases and Refactoring

 OCaml's type system can act as a refactoring tool, warning you of places where your code needs to be updated to match an interface change.
-This is particularly valuable in the context of variants. [errors/catch-all cases and refactoring]{.idx}[pattern matching/catch-all cases]{.idx}[functional updates]{.idx}[refactoring]{.idx}[variant types/catch-all cases and refactoring]{.idx}
+This is particularly valuable in the context of variants.
+[pattern matching/catch-all cases]{.idx}
+[refactoring]{.idx}
+[exhaustion checks]{.idx}

 Consider what would happen if we were to change the definition of `color` to the following:

 ```ocaml env=main
 # type color =